jolocom/jolocom-lib/docs/interactionFlows.rst

 **Consume a Signed Credential Request**

-On the client side, we can decode and validate the received credential request as follows:
+Once the encoded credential request has been received on the client side, a corresponding credential response should be prepared and sent:

 .. code-block:: typescript